AlannaParsons/midterm/README.md

 ## Project
 with LHL Node Skeleton from Lighthouse Labs

-This is a scheduling app where in a primary user will set their schedule (for specific use case or have long term schedule) the schedule will generate a unique url to be sent to a secondary user (automate? twilio? contact list?).
-The secondary user can pick from available dates/times, currently this info will be sent back to the primary user and added to their local schedule (notifications?) ideally we will eventually integrate w google calendar (apple?)
+This is a scheduling app where in a primary user will set their schedule, the schedule will generate a unique url to be sent to a secondary user.
+The secondary user can rank options from available dates/times, currently this info will be sent back to the primary user where the primary user may check current results, ideally it will eventually integrate w google/apple calendar for proper scheduling

+to note: ranked results are based off total amount of dates given.

 ## Getting Started